All docs

 2. The app moves to the timeline screen.

-At this point the first real call to the BFF happens when you trigger one of captions, auto dubbing, or stem separation.
-Running auto captions once is the fastest finish — for the detailed flow see tutorial-auto-dub.md.
+At this point the first real call to the BFF happens when you trigger stem separation or save an export.
+Dragging a range and tapping "이 구간 음원분리" (Separate this range) is the fastest way to see a real Perso job complete — for the detailed flow see tutorial-stem-separation.md.

 Drafts are retained for 7 days (a small notice on InputScreen reminds you).
-Log out via the small text button at the bottom of InputScreen.
+Log out via the user avatar in the top-right corner of InputScreen → "Sign out" in the UserMenuSheet.

 Success checklist